huntyGwell/chess/notes.md

 I will have a package to calculate to move options for the pieces.

 # TO DO:
-- write the move options in the calculator folder -finish chessGame
+- write the make options in the calculator folder -done
+-finish chessGame
 -finish chessBoard
 -finish optionsinterface